top of page

 All we could think was…

-Also, as all moms know, as kids our grow we spend 18 years gently guiding them while trying to slowly wean them off because after they’re 18 we have NO CONTROL, and it’s really scary!
-I often had to hold back from reminding her of things like e-mailing her professors, declaring her major, etc. Sometimes it was soooo hard!
+And to make matters even worse, as an IEP student, we couldn't help but wonder if we and the school had properly prepared her to advocate for herself!
+At the college level all students, even 504 students, are expected to advocate for themselves.
+There's no more hand holding, no more special treatment.
+This is the real world and they're expected to dive in like everyone else...
+That was really scary!
+Also, as all IEP moms know, we naturally tend to guide these kiddos a bit more than others, so when we suddenly have NO CONTROL, it's really scary!
+I often had to hold back from reminding her of things like e-mailing her professors her accommodations, declaring her major, etc. Sometimes it was soooo hard!
 And sometimes, I broke the rules and reminded her anyway, but I slowly “weaned away” as I realized that it was not all in my control anymore!
 It was very tricky finding that balance because sometimes it’s best to let them fail and learn from their mistakes, right?
 Yes, of course it is, but it is so much easier said than done!!!

 Well, fast forward 8 months and here we are moving her out of her dorm on Fri after a very successful freshman year… And we are so proud and also so excited to have her back for the summer!